Health and Development

 Provides families with at least 12 months of continuous eligibility for child care subsidies.
 CCDF rules require lead agencies to provide at least 12 months of continuous eligibility for child care subsidies, except when family income exceeds the federal threshold of 85% of State Median Income.
 For more information see the FAQ on the Child Care and Development Fund Final Rule from the Administration for Children and Families (ACF).

-Funds a pre-kindergarten program and/or supplements Head Start.
+Funds a pre-kindergarten program.
+Supplements Head Start.
 States serve mostly 4 year olds and smaller numbers of 3 year olds in state-funded pre-kindergarten programs and Head Start programs that receive supplemental state funding.

 Requires districts to offer full-day kindergarten.
 While full-day kindergarten is optional in some states, others require that every district provides full-day kindergarten, a policy that informed by research on the educational benefits of the full-day experience for kindergarteners.
 For additional information, see Effects of Full-Day Kindergarten on Academic Achievement and Social Development (2010) by Cooper, H., Allen, A. B., Patall, E. A., & Dent, A. L.